privacysandbox/protected-auction-services-docs/monitoring_protected_audience_api_services.md

 Default value: 0.0

-The probability that noisy values will be turned to 0.
-Setting this to a higher value ensures that the noisy values will be turned to 0, but also means that some actual (non-noisy values) may also be turned to 0.
-Setting this to 1 means all values will be turned to 0 (eliminating all noise, but also eliminating all useful data).
+The probability that noised metric value will be turned to 0.
+Setting this to a higher value ensures that the more noise will be turned to 0, but also means that more actual data may also be turned to 0.
+Setting this to 1 means all values will be turned to 0 (eliminating all noise, but also eliminating all actual data).
 This value should be set within an open range of (0.0,1.0).

 Example: